• Skip to main content

 • Coconut sugar: its caramelized flavor works so well in this recipe.
 Although I haven't tried it yet, regular light brown sugar should work as well.

-• Ground flax seed: acts as a binder when mixed within the batter and also adds extra nutrients such as omega-3 healthy fats and fiber.
+• Ground flax seed: acts as a binder when mixed within the batter (replaces the eggs) and also flax is rich in omega-3 healthy fats and fiber.

 • Coconut oil: use refined oil to avoid a stronger coconut flavor.